 - Steroid medicine (such as hydrocortisone, methylprednisolone, prednisolone, prednisone)

 - Ask your doctor before you use any medicine, supplement, or salt substitute that contains potassium.
 You could have high levels of potassium in your blood that would cause serious health problems.

 - Alcohol, narcotic pain relievers, or sleeping pills may cause you to feel more lightheaded, dizzy, or faint when used with this medicine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, diabetes, glaucoma, gout, high cholesterol or fats in the blood, menstrual problems, pancreas problems, systemic lupus erythematosus (SLE or lupus), mineral imbalance (such as high calcium or low chloride, magnesium, potassium, or sodium), or a history of asthma.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, glaucoma, gout, high cholesterol, lupus, trouble urinating, or a history of asthma or allergies.

 Possible Side Effects While Using This Medicine